pottekkat/personal-website/content/about/index.md

 I use [analytics](/stats/) to help me learn and improve my future articles.
 This blog uses [Plausible Analytics](https://plausible.io/privacy-focused-web-analytics) and does not collect personal data or personally identifiable information.

+#### AI Usage Disclosure

+I often use AI tools to think through problems and routine programming tasks.
+It has proven to be helpful and has made me much faster.
+But rest assured, I write everything you read here, and AI is only my first reader.

+I have been trying to use AI to program interactive articles.
+I still do a lot of heavy lifting, but AI makes my job easier.

+The bottom line is everything you see here is still deeply personal.
+AI is only a tool, and it isn't something I see myself being replaced with because I write to collect my thoughts; outsourcing thinking does not make any sense.

 ## About Me

 Quick links: [featured posts](/categories/featured/), [talks](https://youtube.com/playlist?list=PLUVkO7d15olRgs1rU6scvszk0DB5HxKdu), [what am I doing now?](/now/)